Capa (CAPA) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Capa Historical Price

-According to the latest data gathered on Capa live price page, the current price of Capa is 0.001097USD.
+According to the latest data gathered on Capa live price page, the current price of Capa is 0.001047USD.
 The circulating supply of Capa(CAPA) is

 In the past 24 hours, Capa has shown a price movement of